C'est une belle journée: Live performances and cover versions

 The song was performed during the 2006 tour.
 When the song started, the letters CUBJ (the acronym of "C'est une belle journée"), then drawings from the music video, appeared on giant screens in the back of the stage.
 Farmer and her dancers performed an original and dynamic choreography, then the singer approached the audience and sat down.

-It was also performed on the Timeless tour in 2013.
+It was also performed on the Timeless tour in 2013 and on the Nevermore tour in 2023.

 In 2003, the single was covered by French singers MC Solaar, Alain Souchon and Jean-Louis Aubert, during the Les Enfoirés tour.
 Their version is available on the album La Foire aux Enfoirés.

 Formats and track listings

 These are the formats and track listings of single releases of "C'est une belle journée":